japanoise/tcell-util/README.md

 [![GoDoc](https://pkg.go.dev/github.com/japanoise/tcell-util?status.svg)](https://pkg.go.dev/github.com/japanoise/tcell-util)

-This is a simple utility library for tcell.
+This is a simple utility library for tcell v2.
 It's designed to be a more-or-less drop-in replacement of my earlier library [termbox-util](https://github.com/japanoise/termbox-util) (in fact, the code is basically the same, just changing termbox idioms for tcell idioms).
 It provides sensible printing functions, input functions that take care of their own event